S0AndS0/Debian-Kit-Mods/Examples/CexBotMods/readme.txt

-I'll be testing and updating with results on the following BitBiz forum link and here on github http://bitbiz.io/threads/mining-operation.401/ http://bitbiz.io/threads/guide-make-coins-make-coins-with-cloud-hashing-and-trading.357/
+I'll be testing and updating with results on the following BitBiz forum link and here on github http://bitbiz.io/threads/mining-operation.401/ http://bitbiz.io/threads/guide-make-coins-make-coins-with-cloud-hashing-and-trading.357/ ...
+And it works again :-D !!! now for LTC/GHS ...
+Happy hashing to you all.

 _______________________________________________________________________________________________